top of page

 • Guide you through breathing and relaxation exercises, and teach some strengthening exercises.
 We may also encourage small changes to help alleviate symptoms.
 For example, if you don't feel like you fully empty your bladder when you go, standing up and then sitting back down right away can encourage more urine to flow.

-• An exercise sheet is provided that you can take home.
+• Provide an exercise sheet that you can take home.

-Follow-up sessions are 30 minutes and we discuss how the first session went and any changes you have noticed, followed by treatment similar to the first, and discussion of exercises, including progression.
+Follow-up sessions are 30 minutes long.
+We discuss how the first session went and any changes to your initial symptoms that you have noticed, followed by treatment similar to the first, and discussion of exercises, including progression.

 Sessions are usually comfortable and may feel deeply relaxing.
 Some women notice immediate relief, while others benefit from multiple sessions over weeks.